North Nova Scotia Highlanders

 The North Nova Scotia Highlanders was an infantry regiment of the Canadian Army founded in 1936.
 In 1954, it was amalgamated with The Pictou Highlanders and 189 LAA RCA Battery to form 1st Battalion, The Nova Scotia Highlanders (North).

 History

-Founded in 1936 as The North Nova Scotia Highlanders (M.G.) by the amalgamation of The Cumberland Highlanders, The Colchester and Hants Regiment, and 'C' Company, 6th Machine-Gun Battalion, it acquired its present title in 1941.
-The regiment landed on Juno beach on D-Day, assigned to 9th Canadian Infantry Brigade, 3rd Canadian Infantry Division.
+Founded in 1936 as The North Nova Scotia Highlanders (M.G.) by the amalgamation of The Cumberland Highlanders, The Colchester and Hants Regiment, and 'C' Company, 6th Machine Gun Battalion, it acquired its present title in 1941.
+The regiment's active service battalion landed on Juno Beach on D-Day, assigned to 9th Canadian Infantry Brigade, 3rd Canadian Infantry Division.
 In 1954, as a result of the Kennedy Report on the Reserve Army, this regiment was amalgamated The Pictou Highlanders and 189 LAA RCA Battery to form 1st Battalion, The Nova Scotia Highlanders (North).

-The North Nova Scotia Highlanders before Amalgamation held its final Order of Precedence as 34.
+The North Nova Scotia Highlanders before amalgamation held its final order of precedence as 34.